 Advanced Learner Loans are for those aged over 19 who want to study a Level 3 or higher course.
 They help with course tuition fees.
 They’re not dependent on your income and you don’t need to pay the loan back until you are in employment.

 Advanced Learning Bursary

-Advanced Learning Bursarys are for those aged 19+ who may be encountering financial barriers to education.
+Advanced Learning Bursaries are for those aged 19+ who may be encountering financial barriers to education and who have an Advanced Learner Loan in place.
 They can help cover the cost of transport and childcare whilst attending College.
-They are funded by the Skills Funding Agency (SFA).
+They are funded by the Education and Skills Funding Agency (ESFA).

 Discretionary Awards offer financial assistance to students who are in employment but are encountering financial difficulties when participating in education.
 They can assist with the cost of tuition and examination fees.
-The award is funded by the Skills Funding Agency (SFA).
+The award is funded by the Education and Skills Funding Agency (ESFA).

 Tuition Fee Loans